Find Affordable College Courses

 • Pedorthist

 In the United States, there were 7,800 jobs for Orthotist or Prosthetist in 2016.
 New jobs are being produced at a rate of 21.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Orthotist or Prosthetist by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+The BLS estimates 700 yearly job openings in this field.

 undefined